drkno/Ray-Tracer/Readme.md

 # Ray-Tracer
-A ray tracer developed for a COSC363 assignment.
+A multi-threaded ray tracer developed for a COSC363 assignment.
+Received full marks (A+, 100%).

 ## Building
 #### Prerequisites